 To add to them, these are 2 additional techniques to pay off debt quicker and simultaneously cut down on your monthly commitments with lower monthly instalments.

 To simplify, you will be using the money from the new personal loan to settle your existing debts.
-You also can get an early settlement for car loan if you manage to consolidate your total loan.
 Debt consolidation can be done at any financial institution that offers the service.

-Overlap conjoins all your existing debts into a single new personal loan account with the same financial institution.
-This technique will offer a new financing with a lower interest or a longer loan term as compared to the existing loan.
+Overlap consolidates various existing debts into a new account (personal loan) with the same financial institution.
+Overlapping personal loans offer new financing with lower interest rates or longer financing periods than existing loans.
+Use our overlap personal loan calculator to estimate monthly installment savings if you overlap.

 Overlap is only offered by the same financial institution.
 As an example, you have a personal loan and credit card (active loan) at Bank X. You can apply for Overlapping Facilities only in the same bank.